aminrj/aminrj.github.io/_posts/2026-06-05-7-ai-security-checks-before-production.md

 ## Check 3: Validate every tool input parameter

+**What it is:** Check 2 restricted which tools the agent can call.
+This check restricts what the model can pass into those tools once called.
+Both controls are necessary; neither is sufficient alone.

-**What it is:** Before any tool call is executed, validate the model-generated parameters against a defined schema.
+Before any tool call is executed, validate the model-generated parameters against a defined schema.

 **What failure looks like:** The model generates a tool call with attacker-influenced parameters.
 A file path that traverses outside the allowed directory.
 A database query with injected content.
 An API call to an unauthorized endpoint.
 The model did not produce harmful output.
 The harm is in the parameters it passed to a legitimate tool.